deeptools/deeptools25/README.md

 >
 > Everything parsed from the results is saved as `*.csv` files.

-Aside from `*walltime.png` and `*memory.png` boxplots, there're other plots that may provide further insight into performance gains.
+Aside from `*walltime.png` and `*memory.png` boxplots (included in `output/report.html` on each run), there're other plots that may provide further insight into performance gains.
 Furthermore, there is a script to aggregate results from different configurations (`Nthreads`), you may use it as this:

 ```{bash}
 ./aggregate_runs.py --folders ~/data/bioinfo/benchmarking/hpc8_homo:8,~/data/bioinfo/benchmarking/hpc12_homo:12,~/data/bioinfo/benchmarking/hpc16_homo:16 --output memory_comparison --verbose